ch0ks/sublime-configs/README.md

 Now start Sublime Text 3 as always, it can take a little longer because of the cache recreation.

+<a id="troubleshoot"></a>
 ## Troubleshoot

-If everything fails or your Sublime Text 3 configuration files got corrupted, DO NOT SYNC to the latest version, instead just delete the current repository folder and follow the steps in the installation section.
+If everything fails or your Sublime Text 3 configuration files got corrupted, DO NOT SYNC to the latest version, instead just delete the current repository folder and follow the steps in the Installation section.